The Road goes ever on: part one

 "Religion is lofty philosophy.
 Without philosophy there is no lofty religion.
 He who instructs himself concerning the universe, its laws and its principles, its beginning and its end, gives thanks for all things to the Creator, as to a gracious father, a good protector, a faithful teacher.
 This is religion and by means of it we know where truth is, and what it is."

 We are in no doubt that notwithstanding his staunch, if at times unorthodox Catholicism, Tolkien would have been in full agreement with these wise and true words, regardless of the fact that they were uttered by a so-called 'Pagan.'
 All this affirms Tolkien's contention that The Lord of the Rings "is a fundamentally religious and Catholic work."
 For we should not forget that 'catholic' does not only mean the Church of that name, but as the dictionary tells us, "broad-minded, wide-ranging, involving all things—from the Greek 'katholikos'—meaning universal.
 Those who have come to know Tolkien well through his books and letters will agree with us that he was nobody's fool and often had his tongue firmly in his cheek when dealing with over-enthusiastic fans and carping critics alike.
-Consequently, he would have been well aware of the double meaning in the word 'catholic' and may have chosen it deliberately to satisfy the apostles of religious orthodoxy whilst still remaining true to his own, private ideas, which, as we shall see later, did not always coincide with the dogmas of the Catholic Church of which he was a life-long member.
+Consequently, he would have been well aware of the double meaning in the word 'catholic' and may have chosen it deliberately to satisfy the apostles of religious orthodoxy on the one hand, and upon the other remaining true to his own, private beliefs.
+These, as we shall see later on, did not always coincide with the dogmas of the Catholic Church of which he was a life-long member.

 It is generally thought by readers and scholars alike that Tolkien was famously hostile to allegory.
 This is at best a misconception and at worst completely false.
 Although Tolkien expressed his 'cordial' dislike of allegory more than once, what he really meant by this and what he personally understood by 'allegory' is another matter.
 In his foreword to the second edition of The Lord of the Rings published in 1966, Tolkien wrote: "As for any inner meaning or 'message', it has in the intention of the author none.
 It is neither allegorical nor topical."
 Later on in the same letter he adds: "But I cordially dislike allegory in all its manifestations, and always have done so since I grew old and wary enough to detect its presence.
 I much prefer history, true or feigned, with its varied applicability to the thought and experience of readers.
 I think that many confuse 'applicability' with 'allegory'; but the one resides in the freedom of the reader, and the other in the purposed domination of the author."